Here’s a news release about our recent upload of newspapers to the Indiana State Library’s Newspapers.com portal

 *Please note that colors presented on computer screens are not precisely accurate, and may look slightly different from one screen to another.

 Nostalgic food-lovers might remember Burger Chef.
 Surpassed only by McDonalds, which only had about a thousand locations itself in 1968, until the late 1970s this was America’s second-biggest food chain.
-Originally started in Indianapolis, Burger Chef’s rapid rise came as an unexpected spin-off of the open-flame burger broiler invented for Burger King in the mid-1950s by Hoosier brothers Frank and Donald Thomas.
+Originally opened in Indianapolis, Burger Chef’s rapid rise came as an unexpected spin-off of the open-flame burger broiler invented for Burger King in the mid-1950s by Hoosier brothers Frank and Donald Thomas.
 The Thomases worked for Sani-Serv, a Mooresville company that’s still in business and primarily produces soft-serve ice-cream dispensers and milk shake machines.
 Rather than go to work for Burger King, the broiler’s inventors opened up their own business — first at 1300 West 16th Street, then in franchises that numbered into the thousands by 1968, the year they sold off the company to General Foods, under whose management the burger chain tanked by about 1980.

 The Thomas brothers’ burger broiler was originally capable of cranking out 1,000 cooked burgers every hour, a number upped to 2,000 by the mid-1960s.
 Hundreds of pounds of meat rapidly fired over the conveyor belts “reduced tremendously the amount of time it takes you to be served at Burger Chef.”
 In addition to “quick-as-a-wink” service and pre-ordering by telephone, mass production also drove the price down to just 15 cents a burger, which were reportedly ready just 20 seconds after ordering in 1968.
 Newspapers in the 1960s spoke of open flame broiling as “sealing in flavor and juices.”
 Burger Chef also sold “Blue Water boned” hot fish sandwiches for a mere 30 cents.
 As part of a “modernization campaign,” management added all-you-can-eat salad and fixing bars in the 1970s, which cost them $5,000,000 in central Indiana alone.
 Apple turnovers came in the mid-60s, and funmeals for kids, which included a toy, in 1973.

-Burger Chef franchises spread into 38 states, but were most popular in the Midwest and Southwest.
+Burger Chef franchises spread to 38 states, but were most popular in the Midwest and Southwest.
 The Lubbock Avalanche-Journal (Lubbock, TX) reported in 1968 that “all managers have to go through a three-week training school at Indianapolis, Ind., and there is constant research on what kind of food the public wants.”
 Corporate headquarters were located at 1348 West 16th Street, today a Kirby Risk.

 Burger Chefs gave away a lot of free stuff — from balloons and suckers to live goldfish and holiday mistletoe.
 In 1973, Kokomo had a chance to meet actor Burt Ward, who played Robin “the Boy Wonder” across from Batman actor Adam West.
 (Ward appeared at the Kokomo Mall and a local Burger Chef to sign his autograph on kids’ posters provided by the restaurant.)
-Family-oriented both because of its atmosphere and its incredibly cheap prices, the company made itself even more of a bargain by publishing coupons in American newspapers.
+Family-oriented, both because of its atmosphere and its incredibly cheap prices, the company made itself even more of a bargain by publishing coupons in American newspapers.
 As part of its ad campaign, it also sponsored the popular comic strip Family Circus, as well as an Indianapolis basketball team called simply “Burger Chef” and two Pee Wee football and soccer teams in Kingsport, Tennessee, that went under the same name.

 The worst event in the company’s history involved teenagers and occurred in its hometown of Indianapolis.
 Around closing time on November 17, 1978, unidentified attackers robbed a Burger Chef at 5725 Crawfordsville Road in Speedway on Indy’s West Side and kidnapped four employees, all aged between 16 and 20.
 Two days later, the victims were found dead in a Johnson County field.
 Two of them had been stabbed, while the others were shot execution-style.
 Never solved, the “Burger Chef murders” remain one of Indiana’s ugliest cold cases.
 The gruesome 1978 killings came just over a year after one of the state’s most notorious mass murders electrified angry Hoosiers and the Hoosier press.
 The 1977 Hollandsburg Massacre near Raccoon Lake in Parke County, committed by the Drollinger gang, who were said to admire Charles Manson and “killed for kicks,” also left four teenagers dead.
 (I grew up surrounded by stories of the Hollandsburg kilings, since my grandparents lived right next door to Detective Loyd Heck, the Indiana State Police’s principal investigator on the case.
 I lived across the yard from Heck until I was six.)